bdelbosc/brewmon/README.md

 InfluxDB can also be used for other metrics during mashing when using CraftBeer or simply to monitor the RPI OS.

-BrewPi need to be patched to add the InfluxDB support but the change should never block BrewPi, for this reason the metrics are exported continuously using UDP.
+BrewPi needs to be patched to add the InfluxDB support but the change should never block BrewPi, for this reason the metrics are exported continuously using UDP.

 ## Installation